Developer-Autodesk/forge.learning/docs/designautomation/appbundle/engines/max.md

 </ApplicationPackage>
 ```

-Finally, create a subfolder named `Contents` and leave it empty.
+Create a subfolder named `Contents` and leave it empty.
 At this point, the project should look like:

 ![](_media/designautomation/max/bundle_folders.png)

 ## Commands.cs

-This is the main code that will run with 3ds Max.
+This is the main code that will run within 3ds Max.
 Copy the following content into `Command.cs`.
 There are three classes to handle the Design Automation processing.

-First is the `InputParams` that will be used to interface with the JSON input data.
-Next is `ParameterChanger` class that is used to iterate the scene, and find all Casement Windows (but could be any object types as identified by the class ids).
-Finally the `RuntimeExecute` is used to take the input and drive the automation.
-Also note there is a specialized logging that will output information to the Design Automation console.
-See the LogTrace function.
-Note that the `ILogSys` 3ds Max managed class is used for this, and the flags used with the `LogEntry` API indicated are necessary for the output to show in the Design Automation console.
+1. `InputParams` will interface with the JSON input data.
+2. `ParameterChanger` iterates through the scene, and find all Casement Windows models in our sample.
+It could also be any object types as identified by the class ids.
+3. `RuntimeExecute` takes the input and drives the automation.

+Note there is a specialized logging that will output information to the Design Automation console.
+See the `LogTrace` function.
+Note that the `ILogSys` 3ds Max managed class is used for this, and the flags used with the `LogEntry` API indicated are necessary for the output to be shown in the Design Automation console.

 ```csharp
 using System;